Who is the youngest billionaire in the world?

 What is a billionaire?

 A billionaire is an individual whose net worth exceeds one billion dollars.
-This immense wealth is typically accumulated through successful business ventures, investments, or inheritance.
+This immense wealth is typically accumulated through various investments, business ventures, or inheritance.

 How is net worth calculated?